-BC Women's supports women to have a vaginal birth after caesarean section (VBAC).
+BC Women's supports you to have a vaginal birth after caesarean section (VBAC).
 If you have previously given birth by caesarean section, we encourage you to consider a trial of labour with your current pregnancy.
-You should discuss this option with your doctor or midwife or visit the
+You should discuss this option with your doctor or midwife.

 If you are having a planned caesarean birth, also called a c-section, your doctor will pre-book your surgery date.
 You will be admitted to the hospital under the Day of Surgery program, allowing you to come in on the date scheduled for your baby's birth.